milaq/YCast/README.md

 YCast was a quick and dirty project to lay the foundation for having a self hosted vTuner emulation.

 It is a barebone service at the moment.
 It provides your AVR with the basic info it needs to play internet radio stations.
-Maybe this will change in the future.
+Maybe this will change in the future, maybe not.
-But for now just station names and URLs.
-No web-based management interface, no coverart, no fancy stuff.
+For now just station names and URLs; no web-based management interface, no coverart, no cute kittens, no fancy stuff.